-As we mention in our related blog post Self-Guided Adventures: Things To Do In Costa Rica Without A Guide, most hanging bridges attractions in Costa Rica, including the Mistico Arenal Hanging Bridges Park, can be experienced with or without a tour guide.
-Though we support going with a tour guide (don’t miss our related blog post Costa Rica Guided Tours: Are They Necessary, Valuable, And/Or Worthwhile? to learn why), having one isn’t required for regular day visits as the park’s trails and bridges are well marked (see our photos below for a comparison of the park’s old signage to its new signage).
-Early morning bird-watching tours and night tours, however, require a tour guide.
+As we mention in our related blog post Self-Guided Adventures: 20 Things To Do In Costa Rica Without A Guide, most hanging bridge attractions in Costa Rica, including the Mistico Arenal Hanging Bridges Park, can be experienced with or without a tour guide.
+Though we support going with a tour guide (don’t miss our related blog post Costa Rica Guided Tours: Are They Necessary, Valuable, And/Or Worthwhile? to learn why), having one isn’t required for regular day visits as the park’s trails and bridges are well marked.
+(See our photos below for a comparison of the park’s old signage compared to its new signage.)
+Early morning bird-watching tours, late-afternoon twilight tours, and night tours, however, require a tour guide.

 Regardless of whether you plan to go with or without a guide, book your visit to the park in advance.